Tayma: Archaeology

 Stele with dedicatory Aramaic inscription to the god Salm.
 Sandstone, 5th century BC.
 Found in Tayma by Charles Huber in 1884.
 Now in the Louvre.

 The site was first investigated and mapped by Charles M. Doughty in 1877.

 The Tayma stele discovered by Charles Huber in 1883, now at the Louvre, lists the gods of Tayma in the 6th century BC: Ṣalm of Maḥram and Shingala-and-Ashira.
 This Ashira may be "incorrect" for the name Ashima, according to Miller, who also renders Śengallā.

 Archeological investigation of the site, under the auspices of the German Archaeological Institute, is ongoing.

+The Tayma stones

 Clay tablets and stone inscriptions using Taymanitic script and language were found in ruins and around the oasis.
 Nearby Tayma was a Sabaean trading station, where Sabaean language inscriptions were found.

 Economy

 Historically, Tayma is known for growing dates.
 The oasis also produced rock salt, which was distributed throughout Arabia.
 Tayma also mined alum, which was processed and used for the care of camels.